Philosophy: Who Needs It by Ayn Rand

 Philosophy: Who Needs it by Ayn Rand (1982)

-As far as I can tell, Ayn Rand's non-fiction books are no longer in print so I have listed the titles above so that you can search for them online.
+Non-fiction books (above) are no longer in print but you can search for them online.
 I use Abe Books who stock old and new books with delivery to the British Isles (no affiliation).

 Thank you for sharing!